6 Reasons It's Hard to See Your Own Strengths

 Tip: Consider behaviors and thinking approaches that work well for you and help you overcome stuck points.
 Could you consider these strengths?
 Go beyond personality traits when you're contemplating your strengths.

 5. Our most extreme traits are usually both strengths and weaknesses.

 A point I mention in my book, The Healthy Mind Toolkit, is that our strengths and our weaknesses are often two sides of the same coin.
 For example, being very persistent can clearly be a strength.
 However, it can also be a weakness: for instance, if you're stubborn or get caught up in details rather than maintaining your focus on the big picture.

 Because our extreme traits tend to be both strengths and weaknesses, it can feel a bit inauthentic to claim them as strengths.

 Tip: Try acknowledging the full picture of how certain qualities both serve and thwart you.
 It's perfectly fine to claim something as a strength, provided you acknowledge the ways it also trips you up at times.

 6. We often get caught up in social comparison.

 One of the reasons it's difficult to accept having a strength is there are always many other people who are better than you are at that thing.
 For example, people might say to me, "You're great with technology," and while I can intellectually see this is true, when people say it, my mind immediately jumps to a list of all the people I know who are even more skilled than me in this area.

 Tip: When you get a compliment, don't jump to thinking that it's only a valid strength if you're better than every single other person!

-Hopefully this article has prompted you to have a broader view of your strengths, and be more accepting and open to what others see as your strengths.
+Hopefully this post has prompted you to have a broader view of your strengths, and be more accepting and open to what others see as your strengths.